-The plant will eventually begin losing all of its leaves and browning if the roots reach a stage of rotting from being kept wet.
-Back off on watering for a bit if you notice any yellowing.
+The plant will eventually begin losing all of its leaves and browning if the roots reach a stage of rotting from being kept wet back off on watering for a bit if you notice any yellowing.

 Signs of Underwatering

-Give the plants a more steady water supply if you keep noticing the stems flopping over as soon as the flowers open up.
+Give the plants a more steady water supply if you notice the stems flopping over as soon as the flowers open up.
 This indicates they may not be getting enough moisture to keep strength high under the weight of a mature bloom.
 Double-blooming varieties with extra large flowers may need staking and not just more water.

 Watering Anemones FAQs: